bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 There's no central office.
 There's not even a central spot.
 It's not like, oh, if only you move to City X, then you can be somewhat more in people's company.
-Like, you know, there's some cities where you have more than two.
+Like, you know, there are some cities where you have more than two.

 NVK: 01:58:14